Kabaddi Kabaddi (2015 film)

 Kabaddi Kabaddi (कबड्डी कबड्डी) is a 2015 Nepalese romantic comedy-drama film directed by Ram Babu Gurung, who co-wrote the screenplay with Upendra Subba.
 The film stars Dayahang Rai, Saugat Malla, Rishma Gurung, Bijay Baral, Buddhi Tamang and Shishir Bangdel.
 Produced by Raunak Bikram Kandel and Sunil Chand Rauniyar under the banner of Cinema Art, it is the second installment of the Kabaddi franchise, a sequel to the 2014 film Kabaddi.

 The film released on November 27, 2015 among generally positive reaction from audience and performed well at the box office.
 It managed to continue the legacy of the franchise with the original story and light humor.
 It has a cult following in Nepal as well as among the Nepalese diaspora all over the world.
 It was one of the highest-grossing films in Nepal at the time of its release.
-It's sequel Kabaddi Kabaddi Kabaddi released in 2019.
+Its sequel Kabaddi Kabaddi Kabaddi released in 2019.
 The final sequel, Kabaddi 4: The Final Match, was released in 2022.